MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-sles-configure.md

     > [!NOTE]
     > At setup time, a Server Master Key is generated for the SQL Server instance and placed at `/var/opt/mssql/secrets/machine-key`.
 On Linux, SQL Server always runs as a local account called mssql.
 Because it’s a local account, its identity isn’t shared across nodes.
 Therefore, you need to copy the encryption key from primary node to each secondary node so each local mssql account can access it to decrypt the Server Master Key.
 4. On the primary node, create a SQL server login for Pacemaker and grant the login permission to run `sp_server_diagnostics`.
-Pacemaker will use this account to verify which node is running SQL Server.
+Pacemaker uses this account to verify which node is running SQL Server.

     ```bash
     sudo systemctl start mssql-server